Why I Self Published📄📄

 Traditional publishers serve as gatekeepers.
 Their readers expect a certain level of quality, so its in their best interest to edit well, select engaging cover art, and present books in their best light.
 It is also in their best interest to select quality work.
 As an author there’s great reassurance in being selected, in being told “No, you’re not crazy this is good and we want to help you sell it - this is worth sharing.”

 It takes confidence in yourself and in your judgment (even if it is misplaced) to say, “I have something that I think is worth sharing” and I’m going to do what I can to share it.
 For better or worse that’s what I’ve decided about Seasons of Thought.
-The finished project will release later in June on Amazon.
+The finished project is available now on Amazon.
 If you read it, I hope you agree!